awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-marketing.md

 ## Using the AWS Marketplace Logo<a name="using-the-aws-marketplace-logo"></a>

  The AWS Marketplace logo is a way to easily tell your customers that your software runs on AWS and is available in AWS Marketplace\.
-If you would like to promote your software in AWS Marketplace, [download the archived folder \(\.zip file\)](https://s3.amazonaws.com/awsmp-logos/AWS_Marketplace-Logos-AllFormats-171006.zip), which contains multiple color treatments and file formats here\.
+If you would like to promote your software in AWS Marketplace, [download the archived folder \(\.zip file\)](https://s3.amazonaws.com/awsmp-logos/AWS_Marketplace-Logos-AllFormats-171006.zip), which contains multiple color treatments and file formats\.

 ## Linking Directly to Your Product on AWS Marketplace<a name="linking-directly-to-your-product-on-aws-marketplace"></a>